kevin-ch-day/ScytaleDroid/README.md

 * **Operator-centric UX.** Status banners, deterministic wording, and CLI menu summaries mirror across Device and Static analysis so investigators can jump between harvesting and review without context switching.
+* **Permission-first field view.** Abbreviation map (shown once), postcard summaries, a Signal Matrix, and a Permission Matrix (`x/*/-`) with a fixed capability order and subtle colouring when ANSI is available.
+* **Tunable scoring + grades.** Risk scores print to three decimals with a letter grade (A–F).
+Weights/normalization can be tuned via a TOML file without touching code.
+* **DB snapshots for trust.** Risk snapshots (per app, per run) are written to the database (when configured) for longitudinal analysis and dashboards.

 ### Static analysis preview